A2osX/A2osX/README.md

 ## General Information:

-** Kernel 0.9.1 rewrite in progress **

-(Kernel 0.9 has been archived)
-It is confined in Aux LC Bank 1 & 2 to leave enough room at $EOOO for Drivers.
+Kernel API is confined in Aux LC Bank 1 & 2 to leave enough room at $EOOO for Drivers.
 Network drivers, Mouse, DHGR.DRV can load and fit in Aux LC.
 Now it's time to make all external BINs use new API, then GUI development will resume.